-Having a VPN or virtual private network is a necessary tool for those who use portable devices such as smartphone users to hide their location and internet activities.
+Having a VPN (Virtual Private Network) is a necessary tool for those who use portable devices such as smartphones users to hide their location and internet activities.
 Well, there are scores of reasons to privatize your doings over the internet.

 VPN maintains all the traffic via an encrypted secure tunnel to ensure data security by adding a layer of protection while you connect with WiFi.
 It protects your data from ISP or internet service providers who might try to intrude on your activities using the connected network.